PowerLedger/powr/README.md

 By downloading, installing and using the Powerledger Node Software and/or connecting to the Powerledger Blockchain you agree to the Terms and Conditions set out in the Terms and Conditions.

-All software is Copyright © 2023 Power Ledger Pty Ltd unless indicated otherwise.
+All software is Copyright © 2023 Powerledger AG unless indicated otherwise.
 Unauthorised use prohibited.
 All Rights Reserved.

 ## powr validator node configuration